TigerClips1/JaguarLinux-package-manager/README.md

-## This is the ps4 package manager for JaguarLinux
+## This is the ps4 package manager for JaguarLinux™

 this is 100% made in rust so its faster and have alot of memoery safe practice built in